isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-baby-bed-bugs.markdown

 ## **What Do Baby Bed Bugs Look Like?**
 The
 [bed bug](https://pestpolicy.com/bed-bugs-vs-mites/)
-species that mainly attack human beings are the
-*Cimex hemipterus or the Cimex lectularius*
+species that mainly attack humanÂ beings are the *Cimex hemipterusÂ or theÂ Cimex lectularius*
 .
 [Adult bed bugs](https://www.epa.gov/bedbugs)
 (females) lay about